 In some cases, an important piece of safety equipment is forgotten during the preparation process, which only gets noticed once the task comes to a close.

 I had an experience with a handy-sized tanker vessel wherein we were forced to rig a combination ladder with an existing freeboard of seven meters.

-Knowing very well that designs of all combination ladders is for freeboards of 9 meters and above, we had to break every rule in the book because they insisted every reason we throw at them.
+Knowing very well that the designs of all combination ladders are for freeboards of 9 meters and above, we had to break every rule in the book because they insisted on every reason we threw at them.

 For the pilot ladder, we have to secure it on the railings because the bottom platform of the accommodation ladder is not low enough to match the pilot ladder’s securing pad eyes.

-We were lucky since everything went smoothly well.
-But situations like this must be avoided as much as possible.
+We were lucky since everything went smoothly.
+But situations like this must be avoided.

 Human error causes 80% of all accidents on board.
 It results in injuries and fatalities that could have been averted.

-Acknowledging these statistics in our everyday jobs on board could help prevent accidents involving combination ladders.
+Acknowledging these statistics in our everyday jobs could help prevent accidents involving the ship’s combination ladders.

 Even with more experience, it is also helpful to have a little fear when rigging or securing them.
 It helps you become more cautious and alert to yourself and your teammates.